-If you access one of our website pages containing a plug-in of this type, your browser establishes a direct connection to the servers of Facebook, Google, Twitter, Instagram, YouTube, Pinterest, Kununu, Xing, LinkedIn or Flickr.
+If you access one of our website pages containing a plug-in of this type, your browser establishes a direct connection to the servers of Facebook, Twitter, Instagram, YouTube, Pinterest, Kununu, Xing and LinkedIn.
 The content of the plug-in is transferred from the respective provider directly to your browser, which incorporates it in the website.
 By incorporating the plug-in, the providers are notified that your browser has visited the corresponding page of our website, even if you do not have a profile or you are not even logged in.
 This information (including your IP address) is transmitted directly to the USA (or Germany) to a server of the respective provider and stored there.

-If you are logged in to one of the services, the providers can directly assign your visit to our website to your profile on Facebook, Google+, Twitter, Instagram, YouTube, Pinterest, Kununu, Xing, LinkedIn or Flickr.
-If you interact with the plug-ins, for example if you press the “Like”, “+1”, “Twitter” or “Instagram” buttons, the corresponding information is also transferred directly to the server of one of the providers where it is stored there.
-The information is also published and shown to your contacts on the social networks on Facebook, Google+, Twitter, Instagram, YouTube, Pinterest, Kununu, Xing, LinkedIn or Flickr.
+If you are logged in to one of the services, the providers can directly assign your visit to our website to your profile on Facebook, Twitter, Instagram, YouTube, Pinterest, Kununu, Xing or LinkedIn.
+If you interact with the plug-ins, for example if you press the “Like”, “Twitter” or “Instagram” buttons, the corresponding information is also transferred directly to the server of one of the providers where it is stored there.
+The information is also published and shown to your contacts on the social networks on Facebook, Twitter, Instagram, YouTube, Pinterest, Kununu, Xing or LinkedIn.
 Please consult the data privacy statements of those providers for the purpose and scope of data collection and for the further processing and use of data by the providers as well as your rights and privacy setting options:

 Privacy statement of Facebook: http://www.facebook.com/policy.php